berkmunci/Gravitiy-Method-Bougier-Correction/README.md

-# Gravitiy Method Bougier Correction
+# Gravity Method Bougier Correction
 ## Project Target:
 In gravity method which is a geophysical survey, obtain of bougier anomaly data from raw gravity data with helping of correction operations.
 ## Required Data for satisfy project target: